 Waiting Period Exceptions

 The waiting period can be waived in cases of domestic violence if there is an active Protective Order against the other spouse.
-If your spouse committed an act of violence during your marriage and has received deferred adjudication or conviction, you can waive the 61-day wait.
+If your spouse committed an act of violence during your marriage and has received deferred adjudication or conviction, you can get the the 61-day wait waived.

 Why Have a Waiting Period?